Savoury French Cake Salé recipe you can MacGyver out of Anything

 baking ingredients on a table: eggs, flour, milk and oil

-One of the best things about salty French cake is that you only need to know how to make the basic cake salé recipe batter using simple ingredients you probably already have in your kitchen pantry.
+One of the best things about a savoury French cake is that you only need to know how to make the basic cake salé batter using simple ingredients you probably already have in your kitchen pantry.

-Once you’ve made the basic cake salé batter, you can jazz it up by mixing whatever you want into the cake mix.
+Once you’ve made the batter, you can jazz it up by mixing whatever you want into the cake mix.
 I mean absolutely anything.

 From sundried tomatoes, feta and olives to chorizo, dates, and goat cheese.
-The combination of recipes using meat, vegetables, cheese, and herbs are endless.
+The combinations are endless.

 Base Cake Salé ingredients

-• 7) Cheese.
-Optional but cheese is often one of the ingredients in a savoury French cake recipe.
+• Cheese is optional, but is often one of the ingredients in a savoury French cake recipe.

 Vegetarian and Vegan cake salé